Flank/flank-dashboard/readme.md

 ### CLI

-A `CLI` is a command-line tool used to simplify the deployment process of the Metrics Web application.
+A `CLI` is a command-line tool that simplifies the deployment of Metrics components (web application, cloud functions, etc.)

 ### Dart Cloud Functions

-A `Dart Cloud Functions` is a backend part of the Metrics that run automatically in response to events triggered by Firebase features or HTTPS requests.
+A `Dart Cloud Functions` is a serverless backend code deployed on Firebase that simplifies data managing for other Metrics components.

 The following diagram demonstrates the relationships between the above constitutes of Metrics: